 For thirteen years Gina was the leader of the Sorrel Quartet, with whom she was frequently heard on BBC Radio Three.
 The quartet made twelve CDs for Chandos Records, of works by Britten, Mendelssohn, Schubert and the complete cycle of Shostakovich quartets.
 Their Elgar CD was chosen as one of Classic FM’s records of the year and was Editor’s Choice in Gramophone Magazine.
 The group also recorded John Pickard’s Quartets on the Dutton label.

-She then led the Maggini Quartet for two years, and decided to leave the group in March 2010 to focus on her solo work, continuing a long association with her duo partner, pianist Nigel Clayton.
+She then led the Maggini Quartet for two years, but left the group in March 2010 to focus on her solo work, continuing a long association with her duo partner, pianist Nigel Clayton.
 Since then the duo has had engagements in Holland, Switzerland, Denmark, and all around the UK.
+This Autumn they will be performing in Norway and again in Denmark.

 Gina McCormack is also well-known as a teacher, having spent 11 years as professor of Violin at Trinity Laban Conservatoire of Music and Dance (formerly Trinity College of Music) in London.
-She is currently teaching at the Royal Northern College of Music, Manchester, the Royal Conservatoire of Scotland, Glasgow, and St Mary’s Music School in Edinburgh.
+She is currently teaching at the Royal Northern College of Music, Manchester, and the Royal Conservatoire of Scotland, Glasgow.
 She also gives regular masterclasses both in the UK and at summer festivals abroad.
+This summer she is resident at the Orlando Festival in Holland, where she will be teaching and performing.